 However, the expansion of credit offered by microlending has had some notable benefits expanding labor options, boosting business size, and helping families manage their budgets.
 Access to credit has improved the choices available to global consumers earning and spending money, and these options would not have been explored without the work of microfinance pioneers such as Muhammad Yunus, the founder of Grameen Bank.

 By considering economic incentives from a different perspective, Yunus was able to develop a business model that functioned at the intersection of capitalism and social responsibility.
-At the 2016 European Investment Conference, Yunus will elaborate on these themes in his keynote address, “Redesigning Economics to Redesign the World.”
+At the 2016 European Investment Conference, Yunus elaborated on these themes in his keynote address, “Redesigning Economics to Redesign the World.”

 Keep up with information and updates about this event by subscribing to the European Investment Conference blog.